Virginia Welles: Early life

-Welles was born Virginia Francine Welter in Wausau, Wisconsin to parents Frank and Phylis (née Wheldon) Welter on June 25, 1925.
-She was the youngest of two daughters, her older sister being Gwendolyn, around 2 years her senior.
+Welles was born Virginia Francine Welter in Wausau, Wisconsin, to parents Frank and Phylis (née Wheldon) Welter on June 25, 1925.
+She was the youngest of two daughters, her older sister being Gwendolyn, around two years her senior.
 She studied dance and piano in Wausau public schools.

 Welles was privately educated at Stephens College, where she originally registered for a course in interior decoration.
-Prior to the term starting, she and her mother visited Hollywood for her sister's wedding.
-While there, they visited a boxing match to see movie stars and upon leaving, Welles was invited by an assistant director to attend an interview the following day with a casting director.
-Despite being offered a screen test, she opted instead to complete another year of college and was encouraged to return in a year by the studio.
+Prior to the term starting, she and her mother visited Hollywood, California, for her sister's wedding.
+While there, they visited a boxing match to see movie stars and as they left, an assistant director invited Welles to attend an interview the following day with a casting director.
+Despite receiving an offer of a screen test, she opted instead to complete another year of college and was encouraged to return in a year by the studio.

-In 1943, she enrolled back at Stephens College, specializing to study drama under the tuition of renowned actress Maude Adams.
+In 1943, she re-enrolled at Stephens College, studyng drama under the tuition of the renowned actress Maude Adams.

 Career

-Welles was a successful film actress with Paramount Studios, featuring in movies such as To Each His Own and Kiss and Tell, the latter of which was her film debut.
-After college, she had returned to Hollywood in June 1945 to be screen-tested by Warner Brothers, but did not sign a contract.
-Talent agent William Meiklejohn heard about her test and ran it for the executives of Paramount, who she signed a contract with on August 7, 1945.
+After college, Welles returned to Hollywood in June 1945 for a screen test by Warner Brothers, but did not sign a contract.
+Talent agent William Meiklejohn heard about her test and ran it for the executives of Paramount Studios, who she signed a contract with on August 7, 1945.
+She became a successful film actress with Paramount, making her film debut in Kiss and Tell in 1945 and then featuring in the 1946 movie To Each His Own.

-Welles made her first visit to New York City in 1947 when filming for Ladies' Man, where she learnt about expressing dislike towards the subway.
-She struggled to adopt the right expression, having been asked to look frantic by told by the director she only looked "mild".
-She instead opted for wildness, which is how the scene was shot, though she later accepted that the expression used in the film was not right, noting that "people in the subway look dazed".
+Welles made her first visit to New York City in 1947 when filming Ladies' Man, where she learned about expressing dislike towards the New York City Subway.
+She struggled to adopt the right expression, having been asked to look frantic but told by the director she only looked "mild."
+She instead opted for wildness, which is how the scene was shot, though she later accepted that the expression used in the film was not right, noting that "people in the subway look dazed."

-After starring in numerous films during the 1940s, Welles became a stage actress in San Francisco before leaving show business to dedicate her life to her family.
-She returned to the screens in 1956 after a hiatus of around 5 years to raise her children.
-She returned to star alongside Mickey Rooney in the 1956 film Francis in the Haunted House.
-During her hiatus, she featured in several movie shorts and on television, although not in any major roles.
-In an interview upon her return to filming, she expressed the challenges faced with working opposite tall leading men, in that she would get cracks in her back from looking up and feel fragile during romantic scenes.
-Her only film where the leading man was shorter than her was Eddie Bracken in Ladies' Man.
+After starring in numerous films during the 1940s, Welles became a stage actress in San Francisco, California, before leaving show business to dedicate her life to her family and raise her children.
+During a hiatus of around five years she featured in several movie shorts and on television, but not in any major roles.
+She returned to the screen in 1956 to star alongside Mickey Rooney in the film Francis in the Haunted House.
+Welles measured 5 ft 2 in tall, and in an interview upon her return to films, she revealed the challenges she faced when working opposite tall leading men, saying she would get cracks in her back from looking up and feel fragile during romantic scenes.
+The only leading man who was shorter than her in one of her films was Eddie Bracken in Ladies′ Man.